Active Substance: ofatumumab

 What is Arzerra?

-Arzerra is a concentrate that is made up into a solution for infusion (drip into a vein).
-It contains the active substance ofatumumab.
+Arzerra is a cancer medicine that contains the active substance ofatumumab.
+It is available as a concentrate that is made up into a solution for infusion (drip into a vein).

 What is Arzerra used for?

 Arzerra is used to treat chronic lymphocytic leukaemia (CLL), a cancer of a type of white blood cells called lymphocytes.
-It is used in patients whose disease has not responded to treatment with fludarabine and alemtuzumab (other anticancer medicines).
+It is used together with chlorambucil or bendamustine (other cancer medicines) in previously untreated patients who cannot be treated with therapy based on another cancer medicine, fludarabine.
+It can also be used in patients whose disease has not responded to previous treatment with fludarabine and a medicine called alemtuzumab.

 The medicine can only be obtained with a prescription.